 -real-estate markets capitalising the value of the practical conditions necessary for liberty.” –Douglas Rae Democracy ‘s Edges (1999)

 Rather than helping the city, the construction of interstate highways through cities accelerated population loss, particularly of middle and upper income households.
 Industrial jobs steadily declined in the late 20th century as companies were bought and sold by multinational corporations that would rather move a production line across country or to another country than deal with labor unions.
-Factory neighborhoods became ghettos for the demoralized underclass and even some streetcar suburbs fell victim to high crime rates, abandoned buildings, and downward mobility.
+Some factory neighborhoods became ghettos for a demoralized underclass and even some streetcar suburbs fell victim to high crime rates, abandoned buildings, and downward mobility, stemming in part from residential segregation.
 The city subsidized some commercial office development in the Downtown, but residential and retail uses concentrated in exurban areas around highways in formerly rural towns.
 The Central Business District became a virtual ghost town with few permanent residents and increasing storefront vacancy.
 The subdivision of farmland in exurban locations provided cheap land to develop strip malls, office parks, and residential communities without the city burdens of high taxes, crime, and inconvenient parking.

 The final decades of the 20th century saw new residential developments spring up in towns like Orange and Guilford, while houses were being burned and torn down in New Haven’s former factory neighborhoods.
 Sprawling industrial plants like Winchester Repeating Arms lay mostly abandoned and decaying, a freight railroad sat idle in the middle of Newhallville, and a formerly bustling wholesale district between the Oak Street Connector and the Green was deserted.